 The island’s currency is the Jamaican dollar, and while most hotels and tourist shops accept both Jamaican and US dollars, you’re likely to get a better rate if you pay in local cash.

-The flight duration to Jamaica is around 10 hours from London, 5 hours from LA and 4 hours from New York.
+The flight duration to Jamaica is around 10 hours from London, 5 hours from LA, and 4 hours from New York.

-Should I pick Barbados or Jamaica for my holiday?
+Should I pick Barbados or Jamaica holidays?

 Things to see and do